TajasSabharwal/TajasSabharwal.github.io/_pages/about.md

   - /about.html
 ---

 Hello, My name is Tajas (like contagious), but alot of my friends call me TJ.
 I am a recent graduate from the University of Calgary with a bachelors degree in business analytics.
-Growing up I had always been interested in technology and making money, so the business analytics program at the University of Calgary was an obvious choice for me.
-When I'm not writing code or looking at spredsheets you can find me out on the golf course, cheering on the Oilers, or reading classic novels.
+Growing up I had always been interested in technology and starting my own business, so the business analytics program at the University of Calgary was an obvious choice for me.
+When I'm not writing code or looking at spreadsheets you can find me out on the golf course, cheering on the Oilers, or reading classic novels.

 Education
 ======